wghile/express-lab-fruits-veggies/README.md

 ## About

-Practice creating Index and Show routes using Express JS and view engine
+Practice creating Index, New, Delete, Update, Create, Edit and Show routes using Node, Express and JSX view engine.